eigerco/pallet-move/doc/tutorial.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------
 We hope you finished our tutorial without any issues!
 And we hope you liked it.
 To see the full API for this pallet, check our design [document](final-design.md) here.

+To learn about the differences in executing a script with multiple signers, have a look at this additional [tutorial](tutorial-multi-signer.md).

 If you want to report feedback, please feel free to do so.
 We are always available at [hello@eiger.co](mailto:hello@eiger.co).

 [polkadotjs]: https://polkadot.js.org/apps/